JShollaj/NVIDIATranscribedChatbot/README.md

 ![Alt text](<Documentation/Chat GPT 4 Screenshot.png>)

+While some of the videos, have corresponding documentation or news - less obscure ones cannot be accessed / or provide an accurate summary.

-To save time to the user from watching
+To save time to the user from wasting unecessary time, we have built a chat interface which automatically provides summary for available youtube videos (in this case from the NVIDIA channel).

+---

+## Solution Overview